 Now attach the bottom two v-wheel sets.
 These attach with regular M5-nylock nuts and need to be tightly fastened into place.
-You can do this with a size 4 Allen key and an 8mm wrench or pliers.
+You can do this with a size 4 Allen key and the included 8mm wrench.

 Once complete, all of your wheels will be facing the backside of your gantry.
 Check to make sure that each wheel turns smoothly.

 There are two anti-backlash assemblies that attach to the XZ-gantry assembly.
 The first one we will assemble goes on the X-gantry.